thriveweb/deking-new/content/pages/about-team.md

     occupation: Patio Designer
     profileImage: /images/uploads/brett.jpg
     profileImage2: /images/uploads/brett.jpg
   - bio: >-
-      Roly has a wealth of experience in the trade and with his easy going and approachable persona will ensure you of a great result

-      Roly loves a chat, so put the kettle on and be ready to discuss options for your next project, or your last fishing trip!
-    name: Roly
-    occupation: Project Manager and Sales
-    profileImage: /images/uploads/img_4257.jpg
-    profileImage2: /images/uploads/img_4287.jpg
-  - bio: >-
       Andrew A.K.A.
 Pants, has been with Deking for 10 plus years and is a veteran of the team.
 Pants will work on your project like its his own and